hikettei/cl-tqdm/README.md

 ![demo](https://gyazo.com/5bbc43310df9281c4711446ac7bb23b3/raw)

-(Currently estimation of remaining time does not work well lol.)
+(Currently estimation of remaining time does not work well lol.
+Pull requests are welcome I got tired.)

 This is the reimplementation of my old library [cl-cram](https://github.com/hikettei/cl-cram) because its APIs aren't useful and there is room to optimize.